 Restricted Places to Carry Knives in Ohio

-Although Ohio permits you to carry knives in an open manner, there are certain places where you are not allowed to carry knives, irrespective of the fact that whether you carry it in an open or concealed manner.
+Although Ohio permits you to carry knives in an open manner, there are certain places where you are not allowed to carry knives, irrespective of the fact that whether you carry them in an open or concealed manner.

 These places include: